Bowl — wood species unknown?

 Turned over the course of a few days…getting my seasonal feet wet on the lathe with something bigger than usual.

 This bowl came from a half-log section given to me by our arborist some years ago.
 The wood is undoubtedly still wet although it feels and behaves as if dry — for the moment.
 Two hairline cracks appeared while turning.
 Sanding and finishing bowls remains a struggle for me — I spent some time trying to eliminate the flats in the interior curve with moderate success.
 Sanding marks remain.
-Sometimes its necessary to move on to the next thing.
+Sometimes it’s necessary to move on to the next thing.

 I gave this bowl to a visitor from Connecticut.
 She’s a childhood friend of my sister who also appreciates the view and the food here.